US Geography and Regions — Answer Key

 West

-The Rocky Mountains are in the West region.
-The Mississippi River flows through the Midwest.
-The Great Lakes are on the Northeast/Midwest border.
-The Grand Canyon is in the Southwest.
+The Rocky Mountains rise up in the West, the Mississippi River winds through the Midwest, the Great Lakes lie along the Northeast/Midwest border, and the Grand Canyon is found in the Southwest.